Do you know the true cost of using a reusable bronchoscope?

 Cost burden of capital investment

-Purchasing a reusable bronchoscope requires a significant capital investment due to their high price ranking from 12.000–25.000 USD.
+Purchasing a reusable bronchoscope requires a significant capital investment due to their high price ranking from $12.000–$25.000.
 Depending on the size of the department and the number of procedures, more than one reusable bronchoscope is often needed to cover clinical needs.

-A number of independent studies indicate an average cost of capital investment of 85 USD per procedure.
+A number of independent studies indicate an average cost of capital investment of $85 per procedure.

-The combination of capital investment, repair and reprocessing results in an average cost burden of 314 USD for every bronchoscopy procedure.
+The combination of capital investment, repair and reprocessing results in an average cost burden of $314 for every bronchoscopy procedure.

 Bringing a bronchoscope to the ICU

-Watch this video to see all the processes involved in getting a bronchoscope to the ICU and how the costs add up to a per-use cost of more that hospital staff often realize.
+This video discusses the processes involved in getting a bronchoscope to the ICU and how the costs add up to a per-use cost of more than the hospital staff often realize.

 Single use.
 New possibilities.